dotnet/csharpstandard/standard/expressions.md

 - An identity conversion must exist between the types of the two *variable_reference*s, and type of the result can be either type.
 If either type is `dynamic`, type inference prefers `dynamic` ([§8.7](types.md#87-the-dynamic-type)).
 - The result is a variable reference, which is writeable if both *variable_reference*s  are writeable.

-> *Note:* When `ref` is present, the *conditional_expression* returns a variable reference, which can be assigned to a reference variable using the `= ref` operator or passed as a reference/input/output parameter. *end note*
+> *Note*: When `ref` is present, the *conditional_expression* returns a variable reference, which can be assigned to a reference variable using the `= ref` operator or passed as a reference/input/output parameter. *end note*

 If `ref` is not present, the second and third operands, `x` and `y`, of the `?:` operator control the type of the conditional expression: